-- Careful attention to detail including the location of the test instruments, effective maintenance and the skill of personnel trained in the application, handling and use of the instruments are required to eliminate or minimise errors.
-Systematic errors can be reduced by careful calibration. - 8.7 Instruments should be subjected to a planned maintenance and calibration programme in accordance with the instrument manufacturer's recommendations.
-Each instrument should be labelled with a unique reference number, a calibration date and a reference to a UKAS/NAMAS laboratory reference from which its current calibration status may be traced.
+Careful attention to detail including the location of the test instruments, effective maintenance and the skill of personnel trained in the application, handling and use of the instruments are required to eliminate or minimize errors.
+Systematic errors can be reduced by careful calibration.

+8.7 Instruments should be subjected to a planned maintenance and calibration programme in accordance with the instrument manufacturer's recommendations.
+The drift status of instruments should be monitored to ensure that they remain within their intrinsic specification.
+Each instrument should be labeled with a unique reference number, a calibration date, date due and a reference to a UKAS/NAMAS laboratory reference from which its current calibration status may be traced.
+If being transported, a suitable protective carrying case should be used.

-- 8.8 The calibration of all test instruments should be verified yearly by using reference instruments with a valid certificate of calibration traceable to a UKAS/NAMAS laboratory reference.
-A history record should be kept for each instrument. - 8.9 In use all electronic test instruments should be located in a position protected from draughts and not subjected to rapid temperature variations.
-Test instruments should be allowed a period of time to stabilise within the environment of the test site.
-The manufacturer's instructions should be followed.
+- 8.8 The calibration of all test instruments should be verified at a frequency defined by the stability of the equipment.
+In the first instance the period should be at least yearly.
+Calibration should be carried out against reference instruments with a valid certificate of calibration provided within a NAMAS or ISO/EN17025 scheme of accreditation.
+A written procedure that describes the calibration method should be prepared and made available for the Independent Advisor to review.
+A history record should be kept for each instrument. - 8.9 All test instruments should be located in a position protected from draughts and not subjected to rapid temperature variations.
+Test instruments should be allowed a period of time to stabilize within the environment of the test site prior to use.
+The instrument manufacturer's instructions should be followed.